River Birch

 Maintenance

 River birch has a fast growth rate and is long-lived.
 One of the most trouble free of the birches.
 Prune only in the summer when the sap has stopped flowing.
 Requires moisture at all times or it will die in dry areas.
-Likes Houston’s clay soil.
 Provides yellow color in the fall.
-Propagation: seed, softwood cutting.
+Native habitat: swamps, ditches, ravines, flat sandy regions on banks and floodplains of streams, and in bottomland woods.

 Blooms Apri-June.
 A spreading crown of several large limbs with drooping branches.
 Usually multi-trunked.
 Silvery to peach colored bark flakes in sheets, to deeper orange.
 Leave are thick texture, bright green with whitish underside, toothed edges and turn yellow in fall.
 Male and female catkins are on the same tree.
 The fruit resembles little cones.